Character Breakdowns – Audition Songs

 Actors are expected to come to auditions having decided on a song they want to perform and ready to sing (you may audition for more than one character and perform more than one song, but note that time for individual singing auditions is limited).
 If this is your first time auditioning, please know that there will not be any time to learn or practice the music during auditions.
 Actors should be ready to sing when they are called in for their turn.

 Note: When deciding what song to sing, you should pick the piece you feel most comfortable with and that you can do best.
-You don’t have to audition for Shrek, for example, if you think you want to sing When Words Fail.
+You don’t have to audition for the character of Oliver, for example, if you think you want to sing XXXXXXXX.

 Voice Type: Tenor